-So first of all in case you haven’t read page one of this review, we probably need to clarify something when it comes to writing any Pinnacle Studio 21 review.
+So first of all in case you haven’t read page one of this review, we probably need to clarify something when it comes to writing any Pinnacle Studio 22 review.

 This is a big program, and by that I don’t mean that it is some ridiculously big download or occupies vast regions of your hard drive.